-Relevant extract from the Ministerial Orders including references to the sections is in the curriculum written in italic but it is recommended also to read the complete Ministerial Orders.
+Relevant extract from the Ministerial Orders including references to the sections is in the curriculum written in italics but it is recommended to also read the complete Ministerial Orders.

-The curriculum applies to students commencing the Master's programme as from 1 September, 2009.
-In Slagelse, however, it applies from 1 September 2010.
+The curriculum applies to students commencing the Master's programme as from 1 September, 2012.

-The curriculum was approved on 5 May 2010 by the Academic Study Board for Business Administration, Odense and on 11 May 2010 by the Dean of the Faculty of Social Sciences.
+The curriculum was approved on 6 December 2011 by the Academic Study Board of Economics and Business Administration, Esbjerg and on 13 January 2012 by the Dean of the Faculty of Business and Social Sciences.